Article

 As it stands today, a pension remains the financially more appealing retirement investment vehicle for most people, including those remaining in the same tax band, or who drop down a tax band or two, once they draw their pension.

 However, no one can be sure of pension rules in the future.
 Tax relief may become less generous, especially for higher earners.
-For instance, a flat-rate incentive of between 25% and 33% for all pension contributions has been suggested.
+For instance, a flat-rate incentive of between 25% and 33% for all pension contributions has been suggested in some quarters.
 It may make sense for some people to secure pension tax relief in its current form while it lasts.

 Nothing on this website should be construed as personal advice based on your circumstances.
 No news or research item is a personal recommendation to deal.